 But, as a major issue of foreign national involvement under the campaign finance law, the hacking episode may prove more than sufficient to sustain the current criminal investigation, and it could wind up being central to it.

-[Editor’s note: Watch this space for more analysis by Bob Bauer of developments in the case of the Trump campaign and Russian involvement in the 2016 presidential election.]
+[Editor’s note: For more analysis by Bob Bauer of developments in the case of the Trump campaign and Russian involvement in the 2016 presidential election, read Part II and Part III.]

 Photo: Presidential candidate Donald Trump during a campaign appearance on October 10, 2016, holding a printout of emails stolen by Wikileaks – AP – Dennis Van Tine/MediaPunch/IPX